GXboy12345/autosort-scripts/legacy/LEGACY-README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows others to use, modify, and distribute your code with very few restrictions.
+It's one of the most popular open source licenses due to its simplicity and permissiveness.

 ## Contributing

 Feel free to submit issues, feature requests, or pull requests to improve the script.